Why should I pursue a second major in studio art/design?

 How do critiques work?

 Critiques are one of the most important and influential aspects of studios in the Sam Fox School.
-While they may seem daunting, critiques are generally quite friendly and provide an opportunity to learn how to critically look at visual materials and improve your own work.
+While they may seem daunting, critiques are friendly and provide an opportunity to learn how to critically look at visual materials and improve your own work.
 Because of the collaborative nature of studios, critiques offer a chance for students to support each other, and to grow as designers and artists.
 Since critiques are unique to the Sam Fox School, professors aim to create an environment that helps you feel comfortable contributing to the classroom discussion.

 Do second majors have access to studio space?